ButterCam/Mediator/README.md

 The Mediator Root Certificate will be generated when you launch the Mediator app first-time.

-You can download the Mediator Root Certificate by visit `http://<YOUR PC/MAC IP>:8887/mediatorRoot.cer`.
+You can download the Mediator Root Certificate by visit `http://<YOUR PC/MAC IP>:8888/mediatorRoot.cer`.

 > Note:
 > To prevent abuse of the same root certificate, each Mediator installation generates a different root certificate.
+> You need reinstall the Mediator Root Certificate when you use different Mediator installation.

 #### Install Mediator Root Certificate for JDK